 - 1.5 This is statutory guidance issued by the SSRO under Section 18(1) of the Act.
 It applies to all qualifying defence contracts (QDCs) and qualifying sub-contracts (QSCs).
-This document updates the version published in March 2018 to include: - a. the baseline profit rate, SSRO funding adjustment and capital servicing rates that apply for the financial year commencing 1 April 2019; - b. revised guidance on the application of the Step 6 capital servicing adjustment; and - c. revised section and paragraph numbering.1 - 1.6 It is a legal requirement to have regard to this guidance when applying the six steps.
+This document updates the version published in March 2019 to include: - a. the baseline profit rate, SSRO funding adjustment and capital servicing rates that apply for the financial year commencing 1 April 2020.1 - 1.6 It is a legal requirement to have regard to this guidance when applying the six steps.
 This document provides guidance on the adjustments to make to the baseline profit rate when determining the contract profit rate for all QDCs and QSCs in respect of which the time of agreement (as defined in Regulation 2(1)) is on or after the date this guidance takes effect.
-The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.
+The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.2